Caring, Affirming, and Training for Change

 CATCH Projects

-CATCH was founded in 2002 and is registered as a Non-Profit Organisation with the government as well as a Non-Profit Company.
-We work from a property on the border of Mzamomhle which was donated by Mercedes Benz of South Africa in 2003.
-CATCH has a staff complement of 16 people all of whom live in the community we serve.
+CATCH was founded in 2002 and is registered as a Non-Profit Organisation with the Department of Social Development as well as a Non-Profit Company Section 21 incorporated.
+CATCH works from a 3.8 hectare property donated by Mercedes Benz of South Africa in 2003.
+CATCH has a staff complement of 22 members, the majority of whom live in the community we serve

-CATCH works in the Informal Settlement of Mzamomhle where 40 000 people are impacted by poverty, violence and AIDS
+CATCH works in the Informal Settlement of Mzamomhle where over 40 000 people are challenged by poverty, violence and AIDS.

-Mzamomhle is located in East London in the Eastern Cape Province the birthplace of our heroes of the struggle against Apartheid
+Mzamomhle is located in the peri-urban area of East London in the Eastern Cape Province, the birthplace of the heroes of the struggle against Apartheid.

 Our Mission